How do I know if I'm using the right sunscreen?

 Hairy areas: Gels are good for these areas.

 Lips: Lip balm with SPF 30+ and broad-spectrum protection.

 Oily skin: Look for the words “non-comedogenic” or “won’t clog pores.”

-Olive to darkly colored skin: Use sunscreen with a tint to prevent a white reside from forming on your skin.
+Use a tinted sunscreen to prevent a white residue from forming on your skin.